Call Nancy at (904) 515-2350 or Rob at (904) 479-8785 Today!

 Jacksonville Home Prices and Trends

-But if the broader economy improves in 2024 while the Federal Reserve is able to trim rates, housing markets nationally, including Jacksonville, will benefit from the lower rates and likely resume promising growth in 2024.
+Markets are expecting the Federal Reserve to cut rates by 25 to 50 basis points in September 2025.
+If and when the Federal Reserve is able to trim rates, housing markets nationally, including Jacksonville, will benefit from the lower rates and likely resume promising growth in the back half of 2025 and into 2026 as buyers who have been on the sidelines may look to re-enter the housing market.

 Jacksonville Housing Market Data